nopeslide/lifesensor/parts/.template/v1/README.md

 # Part template (version v1)

 <!-- SHORT DESCRIPTION -->
-This template should be used to create a new part.
+This template should be used to create a new part version.
 1. Edit this README
    - Change title & version!
 2. Delete unneeded directories